gzuidhof/hx-ash/README.md

 Dead Code Elimination fix by eliasku. https://github.com/nadako/Ash-HaXe/pull/16

-Unit tests by haxe standard unit test implementation.
+Unit tests using std haxe.unit.
 Allows for automated travis-ci builds.
-Note that this port required some hacks and much of it was done automatically by some scripts (minor beauty mistakes).
+Note that this port required some hacks and much of it was done automatically by some scripts (minor beauty flaws).

 Original Author: Dan Korostelev <nadako@gmail.com>